 The belief that our identity as a country somehow has to be intertwined with the right to kill each other is the biggest fallacy we’ve ever been sold by capitalism.
 This faulty belief system is largely why nothing has moved in legislation for decades, even in light of ongoing random acts of mass murder in this country.
 Sandy Hook was really the point of no return for our country.
 As we watched our government and NRA’s non-response to the murder of 20 school children, I knew then and there that we’d never do anything meaningful to control mass murder in this country.
 Sandy Hook was the day politicians and lobbyists alike demonstrated they had no soul.
 At the end of the day, this is not a patriotic battle we’re fighting, it’s a battle of industry dollars.

 The end result of reclassifying semi-automatic rifles is that you are not denying gun owners what they perceive as their right to own these firearms, nor do you have to care about all of the panic buying that happens every time there is a massacre.
-It can be made fully retroactive, make no attempt to force confiscation (which would fail miserably), and give gun owners a window to decide whether they want their assault rifles enough to submit to reasonable accountability.
+Let people panic buy all they want.
+The NFA can be applied in a fully retroactive way, as it was with machine guns.
+It requires no attempt at confiscation (which would fail miserably), and gives responsible gun owners a window to decide whether they want their assault rifles enough to submit to reasonable accountability.